 What the above-mentioned brands do is not new either.
-Hood by Air started out by doing a ghetto version of Rick Owens’s sleaze.
+Hood by Air started out by doing a “ghetto” (in his own words) version of Rick Owens’s sleaze.
 With Vetements we see the seemingly sloppy blue acid-washed jeans and oversized trench coats reminiscent of Martin Margiela.
 Vetements’ Demna Gvasalia put a floral dress in his first Balenciaga collection that’s not that far off from the one Kurt Cobain wore on the cover of The Face in 1993.
 And the whole deliberately awkward aesthetic mess at Gucci is not that remote from the ugly-made-pretty thing Miuccia Prada has been doing at Miu Miu for what seems like forever.

-Why does this seems fresh to so many people, especially those in their 20s?
+Why does this look fresh to so many people, especially those in their 20s?
 It could simply because they were too late to the 90s party, or even the one of the last decade when Jun Takahashi at Undercover showed more than one collection titled But Beautiful, and now it’s their turn to reinvent the wheel.

 Which is not to say that the current popularity of the fashionably ugly is not unique at all.
 One thing that is different in the current fashion cycle is the rise of streetwear and its unequivocal acceptance as fashion.
 So, Gosha Rubchinskiy’s riff on the Russian “gopnik” style is very different from the glamorous gangster rap fantasy that Gianni Versace dipped into in the 90s.
 If putting denim on the runway in that decade seemed daring, today denim seems positively posh next to the sweatpants that are the next frontier in the casualization of fashion.
 Pajama bottoms will probably be next, only that’s what plenty of kids wore to high school in the 90s suburbia.